 This is a RIP-OFF!!!

 You will note in the following excerpt that they are implying that the Federal Government is forcing this change when in fact the DTV site clearly states “HIGH POWER BROADCAST STATIONS”

 EXCERPT from Verizon Web

 Your FOIS TV service is becoming 100% Digital – and that's great news for you!

 It means eye-popping pictures on every TV in the house and earth-shattering sound.
 More service enhancements in the future like expanded standard-definition and high-definition channels, and HD video on demand will be possible.
 All at the same great FOIS TV value you enjoy today.

 Throughout 2008, we'll be transitioning our analog television channels to an all-digital format.
 A few simple steps are required to receive the digital channels, and we'll help.
 We'll notify you by phone and mail before your FOIS TV service goes all-digital in your community.
 Each television in your home will need either a Verizon-provided set top box, digital adapter or a CableCARD.
 The one exception to this rule is if your digital television includes an internal digital QAM tuner.
 Verizon is leading the industry well ahead of our competitors, to bring you the benefits of 100% Digital FOIS TV.

 What is digital conversion and why is the transition from analog to digital occurring now?

 The federal government has mandated that all television broadcasting be transitioned from analog to digital transmission by Feb.17, 2009, freeing up parts of the scarce and valuable broadcast spectrum.
 Verizon made a commitment with the FCC to eliminate our analog service by Feb.
 17, 2009.
 Verizon's transition to a 100% digital format will enable Verizon to offer even more of the great high-definition (HD) and special interest

-Review about: Verizon Tv Service.
+Product or Service Mentioned: Verizon Tv Service.